Ghini/ghini.desktop/doc/use_cases-jbq.rst

          - Insufficient data

-         In the case of a donated plant, it is better to put detail information just as a note in the plant accesion; in the case of a plant with an unknown origin, we select the Insufficient data option.
+         In the case of a donated plant, it is better to put detail information just as a note in the plant accession; in the case of a plant with an unknown origin, we select the Insufficient data option.

   ..  admonition::  Using the source tab in the accession editor